vs StockyVendor comparison

 • Multi-location — One LineNow account, all locations, $50/month flat.
 No per-location pricing.

-Stocky users typically migrate in under a week.
-The Shopify catalog imports automatically; supplier records can be brought in from existing POs or QuickBooks; and the recommendation engine starts producing useful output as soon as 30 days of POS sales are visible.
+Most Stocky migrations are scoped by catalog cleanliness, supplier records, and how many historical POs the operator wants to preserve.
+The Shopify catalog can seed the setup; supplier records can be brought in from existing POs or QuickBooks; and the recommendation engine becomes more useful once recent POS sales are visible.

 What Stocky was missing — and LineNow has

-The reason Shopify is sunsetting Stocky is structural: it was a one-way PO generator with no closing of the loop.
+The structural gap in Stocky was that it behaved like a one-way PO generator.
 After Stocky emailed a PDF, the supplier's reply landed in your inbox, you read and re-typed the changes, and Stocky was unaware of any of it.
-The system rotted into a glorified PDF maker within months for any operator with more than a handful of suppliers.
+For operators with more than a handful of suppliers, that left the hardest work outside the system.

 LineNow is the opposite: a closed-loop control system.
-Once a PO leaves the system, an AI agent watches every channel a supplier might reply through — Gmail, Microsoft 365, forwarded mailboxes, WhatsApp Business, EDI, web portals — and updates the order automatically.
-Status, line items, prices, ETAs, substitutions, confirmation IDs, invoice IDs, shipping info — all parsed and applied without you re-typing.
+Once a PO leaves the system, an AI agent watches supported supplier channels — Gmail, Microsoft 365, forwarded mailboxes, WhatsApp Business, EDI, web portals — and creates reviewable order changes.
+Status, line items, prices, ETAs, substitutions, confirmation IDs, invoice IDs, shipping info — all parsed and structured with less re-typing.

 On top of that clean ledger sits Layer 2 AI: a conversational chatbot that answers natural-language questions about your business, generates custom reports, and can draft a PO from a high-level prompt for your review.
 Stocky had nothing equivalent.